El Clásico (basketball)

 El Clásico ([el ˈklasiko]; El Clàssic, [əl ˈklasik]; "The Classic"), is the name given to the basketball matches between Real Madrid and FC Barcelona (named after the cities they are based in; both cities are separated by 621 km), the two most successful and most supported basketball teams in Spain.
 Just as their football rivalry, basketball Clásico is known for its intensity and adversarial nature.

+The first match was played on 18 March 1942, at the Frontón Recoletos in Madrid.
+It was an exhibition game and is notable for having been played around midnight, with the tip-off scheduled at 23:45 p.m.
+Real Madrid defeated Barcelona 25-12.